The effectiveness of prebiotics and probiotics on athletic performance

 Background & Objective

-Rather than a piece of experimental research, this article nicely collates evidence regarding the effectiveness of prebiotics and probiotics on athletic performance and explains the mechanisms by which they have their effect.
+Rather than a piece of experimental research, in ‘Gut Microbiota, Probiotics, and Sport: From Clinical Evidence to Agonistic Performance’, Pane et al. (2018) nicely collate evidence regarding the effectiveness of prebiotics and probiotics on athletic performance and explain the mechanisms by which they have their effect.

 What They Did

-This article explains how the collection of microorganisms in our digestive systems (known as the microbiota) contribute to a large variety of functions in our body.
-These functions include things such as inflammation, homeostasis, and the synthesis of neurotransmitters, such as dopamine, GABA, and serotonin, which are crucial in neuromuscular control.
+This article explains how the collection of microorganisms in our digestive systems (known as the microbiota) contributes to a large variety of functions in our body.
+These functions include things such as inflammation, homeostasis, and the synthesis of neurotransmitters, such as dopamine, gamma-aminobutyric acid (GABA), and serotonin, which are crucial in neuromuscular control.

 Furthermore, the authors present evidence for the effect of various probiotic interventions on the incidence of gastrointestinal (GI) and respiratory pathology, including how probiotic supplementation may aid in both athletic performance and recovery.